Search

 • Utilita.

-According to Ofgem, the most popular energy supplier registered with the SEG initiative in 2023 was Octopus, which also offered the widest range of tariffs.
-After Octopus, registration numbers were highest for E.ON, Bulb, and British Gas.
-Bulb was acquired by Octopus in 2022.
+According to Ofgem, the most popular energy supplier registered with the SEG initiative is Octopus, which also offered the widest range of tariffs.
+After Octopus, registration numbers were highest for companies including E.ON and British Gas.

 SEG Eligibility Criteria

-You can’t get a SEG tariff if you’re receiving export payments under the FiT scheme.
-It’s possible to switch from FiT to SEG but payments would be less in most cases.
+You can’t get a SEG export tariff if you’re already receiving export payments under the FiT scheme.
+It is possible to switch from FiT to SEG, but it is likely the SEG payments would be less in most cases.

-How Much Money Can You Get Under SEG?
+How Much Money Can You Earn Selling Excess Electricity Under SEG?

 You’ll start to get payments as soon as your supplier receives readings from your export meter or smart meter.
 SEG payments are generally made with a bank transfer monthly or quarterly.